 Women can raise money for Breast Cancer Now by taking on any of the Women V Cancer challenges, which also support the incredibly important charities, Jo’s Cervical Cancer Trust and Ovarian Cancer Action.

-From London and Edinburgh to Italy and Croatia, to Thailand and even Kenya, our Women V Cancer challenges take you on life-changing cycling adventures in some of the most stunning parts of the world with a team of possibly the most inspiring women you've ever met.
+From London and Brighton to Italy, Paris and the Netherlands to India, Kenya and even Sri Lanka, our Women V Cancer challenges take you on life-changing cycling adventures in some of the most stunning parts of the world with a team of possibly the most inspiring women you've ever met.
 See all Women V Cancer challenges.